Reading Community Outreach Service

 Head of Regional Operations: Gianluca Zucchelli

 About the service

-The Reading Community Outreach Service will focus on providing mental health support in the community within Reading to improve the wellbeing of people and help build resilience and independence to help combat issues with poverty and inequality.
+The Reading Community Outreach Service provides mental health support in the community within Reading to improve the wellbeing of people and help build resilience and independence to help combat issues that directly impact people’s mental wellbeing such as experiences of poverty and inequality.

-We look to support people in their recovery of mental health but also have a specific aim of providing preventative mental support to reach people from ethnically diverse communities to ensure that they have access to the right support at the right time.
-Our service specifically looks to work alongside people who are refugees and asylum seekers, those who may have experienced discrimination or injustice, as well and looking to ensure they are integrated into communities and supported to achieve self-sufficiency.
+We look to support people on their journey towards better mental wellbeing but also have a specific aim of providing preventative mental support to reach people from ethnically diverse communities to ensure that they have access to the right support at the right time.
+Our service specifically looks to work alongside people who are refugees and asylum seekers, those who may have experienced discrimination or injustice, as well and supporting them to feel part of the local community to achieve self-sufficiency.

-We provide personalised support delivered by Peer Outreach Workers, who have a lived experience of mental health themselves, who bring a genuine understanding and empathetic approach in supporting you to work towards your goals.
-The service will be providing 1-2-1 support of up to 9 weeks whilst meeting people in the community or providing phone and online sessions.
-There will also be a group programme themed around wellbeing, developing coping strategies, self-management and facilitating peer support.
-You can choose how you access support – whether that’s in person, online via video chat, or on the phone.
+We provide personalised support delivered by Peer Outreach Workers, who have lived experience of mental distress themselves, who bring a genuine understanding and empathetic approach in supporting people to work towards their own identified goals.
+The service provides 1-2-1 support of up to 9 weeks whilst meeting people in the community or providing phone and online sessions.
+There is also a group programme themed around wellbeing, developing coping strategies, self-management and facilitating peer support.
+People can choose how they access support – whether that’s in person, online via video chat, or on the phone.

 Please note this does not extend to meeting people in their homes.
 Our staff will meet people in the community in public places such as libraries or coffee shops.
 It should also be noted that the meetings our staff conduct will be specifically to provide one to one support.

 Part of our support is specifically for people in Reading from the refugee and asylum seeker community.
 We offer specialist one to one and group support from a Peer Outreach Worker who has first-hand experience of being a refugee.

 Upcoming events with Reading Community Outreach Service